rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 ### Submit a review

-To submit your completed review:
+To submit your completed review, do one of the following:

 - Use the `/submit_review` [quick action](../../quick_actions.md) in the text of a non-review comment.
 - When you create a review comment, select **Submit review**.